Skip to Content

 • Trail: Starts to the right of Lake Louise | Rated: Moderate

-With choices like Orange Blossom Oolong, Lemon Grass, English Breakfast, and Vanilla Rooibos, who can resist a hot cup of tea with a charming lake view?
-In fact, the Lake Agnes tea house offers 100 blends of carefully chosen loose leaf tea.
+With options like Orange Blossom Oolong, Lemon Grass, English Breakfast, and Vanilla Rooibos, who can resist tea with a lake view?
+The Lake Agnes Tea House offers 100 loose-leaf blends.

 Hike To The Beehives